-Brand Personality: Your brand personality defines your brand in terms of human characteristics.
-Once you know what your brand personality is, other decisions get easier to make such as your brand voice and your brand image.
+Brand Personality: Your brand personality traits defines what your brand looks like, sounds like and feels like.
+Once you know what your brand personality is, other decisions get easier to make such as your brand voice and brand image.

 Customer Personas: A customer persona describes a group of customers who buy your products and services for the same reasons.
 Having a clear understanding of your customers’ problems helps to clarify how you message your solutions to them.
 To inform this process, we conduct in-depth interviews with customers—in addition to interviewing internal company executives—to uncover existing brand perceptions compared with desired perceptions and how to close that gap.

 Naming: Given the number of constraints and emotional opinions involved, the process of naming a company, product or service can be challenging.
 Whether you opt for a Branded House or House of Brands approach—or something in between—developing a well–thought-out Brand Architecture can help to guide the naming process today and anticipate future needs.

 Messaging: Marketing messages quickly answer the question "Why you should buy" for customers who are searching for solutions to their problems.
 Backstory's Message Market Fit™ process clarifies, articulates and refines messages that resonate with each of your audiences and produces a Message Map™ that gets everyone on the same page and empowers them to be effective brand ambassadors.